PencilCode/reference/src/render/turtle/speed.html.md

 When you tell a turtle to take a sequence of motions, it makes a list of all the motions right away, but it does not do them until later.
 When your program finishes running, the turtle starts working through its list, using some time for each command.

-The list of motions for each turtle is called its "jQuery animation queue". jQuery has a system called $.fx that manages the smooth motion of queued animation commands.
+Each turtle has its own list, and its own speed.

-That means that a program that creates a 20-second animation is actually done running almost instantly!
-The turtle walks through the motions after the program is done sending all its commands.
+That means that a program that creates a 20-second animation is actually done running almost instantly, because all it needs to do is give the turtle a list of commands!
+The turtle walks through the motions after the program is done sending all the commands.
 You can see the effect writing output to the screen using a function that runs immediately without using the jQuery animation queue, like <b>write</b>: